ivendrov/order-embedding/README.md

 ## Visualizations

-### Training curves
-For models you train, you can view plots of training error and ranking metrics by navigating to the `vis_training` directory, and running
+You can view plots of training errors and ranking metrics, as well as ROC curves for Image Retrieval, by running the visualization server.

-    python -m SimpleHTTPServer

-Now, connect to the running server using any browser (usually by pointing it to `localhost:8000`).
+See the `vis` directory for more details.

 ## Reference